MtFmT-Lib/mtfmt/www/src/texts/en/QUICKSTART.md

 Now you completed this section!
 Click the "Build" button or press the `F7` key to build your project and check the output has not any errors.

-## The others IDE

-TODO

-## Add it by CMake
+## CMake

 The CMake file includes the archive also.

 # Customization